 Club drugs, like many illicit substances, can be addictive and lead to a substance use disorder.
 If you or a loved one struggles with addiction, help is available.

-At Gateway Foundation, we provide compassionate care for those addicted to drugs or alcohol.
+At Gateway, we provide compassionate care for those addicted to drugs or alcohol.
 Our treatment programs are tailored to your exact needs so we can address your substance use and get you on the road to recovery.
 Contact us today to learn more.